trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

 constructor copies them into `boundary_model.cache.surface_measure` using the boundary model's scalar type.
 Omitting the keyword allocates no quadrature cache.
 Supplying quadrature data alone does not change density, pressure, viscosity, or force calculations; models that consume it apply their own geometry and normal requirements.
+See [`WettedAreaContactAngle`](@ref) for the supported contact-angle use.

 ### Hydrodynamic density of dummy particles